-WILL MY SPOUSE HAVE TO PAY MY ATTORNEY’S FEES?
+WILL MY SPOUSE HAVE TO PAY MY ATTORNEYS FEES?

-American Rule in Context of Divorce
+American Rule in the Context of Divorce

-The default rule in every state, including Kansas, is still the American Rule, with each side paying his or her own attorney fees.
+The default rule in every state, including Kansas, remains the American Rule, under which each side pays its own attorney's fees.
 Occasionally, where there is a statute, the other side will be responsible for paying the other party’s attorney fees.
 In the context of divorce, Kansas has a statute in § 23-2715.
 However, this statute allows the court to award costs and attorney fees “to either party as justice and equity require.”
-As the court noted in the case in re Marriage of Langley, there are two things that make this statute unusual.
-First, the fees are not just awarded to the prevailing party, but they can be awarded to either party.
-While unusual, this makes sense in the context of divorce because it avoids the difficulty of having to determine which party prevails in a divorce.
-In a no-fault divorce, there are no defenses and every part of the proceedings is a compromise by both sides.
-Second, the awarding of fees is a discretionary decision that the judge makes, meaning the judge will decide if any fees are shifted.
+As the court noted in the case of In re Marriage of Langley, there are two things that make this statute unusual.
+First, the fees are not awarded only to the prevailing party; they can be awarded to either party.
+While unusual, this makes sense in the context of divorce because it avoids the difficulty of determining which party prevails.
+In a no-fault divorce, there are no defenses, and every part of the proceedings is a compromise by both sides.
+Second, the awarding of fees is a discretionary decision made by the judge, meaning the judge will decide whether any fees are shifted.

 Amount of Fees